 Carnitas

 I’ve never been impressed by any of the Carnitas recipes I’ve tried online or in books…UNTIL NOW!
-This Carnitas Recipe method by Diana Kennedy, requiring only pork, water, and salt, is the simplest and most delicious carnitas recipe I’ve ever had.
+This crispy pork Carnitas Recipe method by Diana Kennedy, requiring only pork, water, and salt, is the simplest and most delicious carnitas recipe I’ve ever had.

 These carnitas are not made in the slow cooker, which is a good thing.

-This particular Carnitas Recipe is from Diana Kennedy, a long time Mexican cooking authority (she’s 94 years old)!
+This particular Carnitas recipe is from Diana Kennedy, a long time Mexican cuisine cooking authority (she’s currently 99 years old)!
+I’ve only discovered her work recently after coming across this recipe in the Genius Recipes cookbook, and this recipe alone has made me a fan.

-Add enough water to cover the pork:
+Add enough water to cover the pieces of pork:

-Season the water with plenty of salt:
+Also season the water with plenty of salt:

 Simmer the pork for about an hour and a half until the water eventually all cooks off.